vantezzen/dontbugme/README.md

 ## Installation

-DontBugMe is availible through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/dontbugme/) and [chrome web store](https://chrome.google.com/webstore/detail/dontbugme/mknlnngolpglmlcadgdmlaokbfgppmma).
+DontBugMe is available through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/dontbugme/) and [chrome web store](https://chrome.google.com/webstore/detail/dontbugme/mknlnngolpglmlcadgdmlaokbfgppmma).
 You can also install this extension on Firefox by downloading the source from GitHub and loading the unpacked extension through "about:debugging" as a "Temporary Add-On".

 ## Development